 - iShares MSCI Global Energy Producers ETF (FILL): This global energy investment tracks oil and gas companies listed in both developed and emerging markets.
 It has 202 holdings and has outperformed the Canadian oil ETFs by a wide margin (still down 49% over five years).
 The MER is just 0.31%.

 If you’re a first-time investor, you may be wondering how to buy stocks.
 The best way to invest in these oil ETFs is to open a self-directed investing account and build your own portfolio at Questrade – which ranks as our top online brokerage and offers free ETF purchases.
 A bonus: Young and Thrifty readers who open a Questrade account get $50 in free trades.
 Or try out Wealthsimple Trade – a mobile-trading platform that offers zero-commission stock and ETF trading.
-Plus, you can take advantage of our exclusive promo offer: open a new Wealthsimple Trade account, and get a $50 cash bonus + $0 commission trades.
+Plus, you can take advantage of our exclusive promo offer: open a new Wealthsimple Trade account, and get a $100 cash bonus + $0 commission trades.
 All you have to do is deposit and trade at least $250.
-Sign-up today to take advantage of this exclusive offer.
+Limited time only until April 30th.

 Whichever you choose, either route will save you loads on money on fees and is an excellent way to start investing.

 How to Invest in Oil Futures